 I am lucky that my pride only manifested in a mild trapezius strain.
 I truly was sticking my neck out to be something I am not (see the discussion in my foam roller exercises for the trapezius, regarding the metaphysical significance of the trapezius muscle).

 May both you and I go forth with the understanding that despite our best efforts, we fall short of being perfect.
-Things don't turn out always as we planned, neither in our bodies, nor our lives.
+Things don't always turn out as we planned, neither in our bodies, nor our lives.

 We accept it all as it comes, to absorb the meaning, absorb our humanness, and what currently is.
 A yoga injury was my lesson.
 What is yours?